alexander-pick/MKMTool/README.md

 ## Latest changes

+**Version 0.7.0.3, 22.8.2019**
++ Fixed the "export only appraised" in Price External List to (hopefully) work correctly
++ In Price External List, when identifying cards based on their locName, full match is required now.
+Only products whose foreign name match exactly what is in the list will be considered as those cards.
+Before, many cards would falsely flagged as "multiple results for this card name", because of misc products like sleeves etc. with the same name as the card.

 **Version 0.7.0.2, 20.8.2019**
 + Fixed update price crashing when it encounters single cards from non-MTG games.
 Now they will be processed as well - but not all features are guaranteed to work for non-MTG.